calaldees/TeachProgramming/teachprogramming/static/docs/README.md

     * Culmination of skills
     * Create a game?
     * Hardware?
 HCI?
 Output DMX?
+* Creativity
+    * Self directed/conceived projects for the joy/sake of it
+    * Demoscene
 * Meta-cognition (concept?)
     * Structured Retrospectives
     * Process + actions